 V.3 The demand elasticity

 The tax incidence and its impact on stakeholders varies as the demand elasticity changes.
 If the demand is perfectly inelastic, there is no impact on the firms and the amount produced does not change.
 The tax burden falls solely on consumers and there are no environmental benefits from regulation.
 However, as the demand becomes more and more elastic, the tax burden shifts to firms and the effect of regulation is more substantial.
 Regulation leads to larger declines in output and thus aggregate pollution.
 With perfect elastic demand, the tax burden falls solely on firms.

 As the elasticity changes, the tax burden on the various groups of firms (adopters, non-adopters) also varies.
-To quantify these effects, we introduced assorted elasticities while holding aggregate pollution at the baseline level and recalibrating the marginal damage and, thus, the optimal tax in equilibrium (Table 3).
-The numerical calculations show that the lower the elasticity of demand, the lower the taxes and the smaller the reduction in the electricity generated and the reduction of employment in the power sector compared to the unregulated scenario.
+To quantify these effects, we introduced assorted elasticities while holding aggregate pollution at the baseline level and recalibrating the marginal damage and, thus, the optimal tax in equilibrium (Fig. 3).
+The numerical calculations show that the lower the elasticity of demand in absolute value and the lower the taxes, the smaller the reduction in the electricity generated and the reduction of inputs used in the power sector compared to the unregulated scenario.

+Graph D(P) for various P

+Graph S(P) for various P

+Show intersection

+Different elasticity – graph results, graph for adoption, exit, quantities, tax

+Political Uncertainty – graph for adoption, exit, quantities, tax

+When the demand is relatively inelastic, the tax burden falls on consumers and firms’ incentives to remain active and adopt the cleaner technology are larger than those when demand is relatively elastic.
+Thus, taxes are lower The framework suggests that less elastic demand curves result in a smaller tax burden on the firms yields higher prices and quantities and less incentives to exit but more to adopt.
+Firms consider two things:

+The loss of revenues because of producer price changes.

+The lower the elasticity of demand the lower the tax that will result in firms adopting the new technology

 Of note is that when taxes become large enough (marginal damage is sufficiently large), higher taxes do not result in more adoption, but they do result in more electricity generating units exiting the industry and becoming idle.
 Thus, if we further increase the second-period tax from 3 per kWh to 3.5 per kWh, then the amount of electricity generated using clean technologies declines to 2,127 terawatts (compared to 2,135 terawatts when second-period is 3 per kWh).
-The analysis suggests that beyond a threshold the increase in taxes does not result in more adoption of clean technologies, but rather in more firms exiting the industry.
-The implications of this counter-factual analysis are that larger marginal damages lead to substantially larger declines in employment, which significantly increase beyond a given threshold.
+The analysis suggests that beyond a threshold the increase in taxes does not result in more adoption of clean technologies, but rather in more firms exiting the industry and thus lower output.
+The implications of this counter-factual analysis are that larger marginal damages lead to substantially larger declines in inputs use, that is the decline in input use significantly increase beyond a given threshold.

-Table 3.
-The effect of demand elasticity on first period outcomes.
+Figure 3a.
+Output, adoption and the firms exiting the industry

+Figure 3b.
+The second period damage from pollution

+Figure 3.
+Demand elasticity and the industry's response to pollution regulation